nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 rm: Deletes the index specified contact.
  Parameter: INDEX
  Note: Index starts from 0.
-       "-rf" is used as the INDEX to delete all contacts.
+       "all" is used as the INDEX to delete all contacts.
  Examples: rm 0
-           rm -rf
+           rm all

 search: Search for a contact containing a specified query.
  Note: Flags may be used to specify a detail type to search.